Pinelab-studio/pinelab-vendure-plugins/packages/vendure-scripts/README.md

 ### Assign all Products to Channel

-This script assigns `Products` from the source channel to the target channel.
+This script assigns all `Products` from the source channel to the target channel.

 ```ts
 import { ModuleRef } from '@nestjs/core';